chris-kreitzer/Twist/README.md

 WT4d (WT 4dpf)
 All were done as triplicates and have the suffix 1,2,3 added to their name depending on the replicate

 For the resequenced libraries the have the RS suffix added to them.
-The resequenced libraries are:
 Bubble 1,2 & 3
 Twihead 2
 WTHead 1 & 2